HeinoPortfolio/MS_Comp_Sci/1 Intro Prog/Labs/Readme.md

 # Competencies
 - Ability to read data from files and from various types of files.
 - Process data so that it is suitable for data analysis.
-- To create methods/function that can be reuse to perform the same function
+- To create methods/function that can be used to facilate code reuse.

 # Technologies and Concepts Used